 A thin protective coating over the finished painting is called a 'seal.'
 It is colorless in nature and forms a good bond with the paint and surface.
 To 'varnish' acrylic painting means to add a protective coat or 'seal' to your final artwork.
 It is a good idea to safeguard your picture for years to come.

-A fine finish enhances the colors, giving a professional touch to your paintings and adds few dollars to the sale cost.
-Sealed acrylic painting is likely to last longer because you're protecting it from dust, dirt, smoke, and a few fading from UV Rays.
+A fine finish enhances the colors, giving a professional touch to your paintings and adding a few dollars to the sale cost.
+Sealed acrylic painting will likely last longer because you're protecting it from dust, dirt, smoke, and a few fading from UV Rays.

 Pros of Varnishing Acrylic Paintings

-Protect against dust - When acrylic paint dries, and the water evaporates, the very tiny micropores are left open to the collect dust and other particles.
+Protect against dust - When acrylic paint dries and the water evaporates, the very tiny micropores are left open to collect dust and other particles.

 Glossy finish - A permanent gloss sheen on the surface make the painting looks vibrant.